Fertility preservation for him

 Testicular tissue and sperm (germ cells) can be frozen (cryopreserved) to preserve fertility.
 The tissue and germ cells can be used at a later date to achieve a pregnancy.

-If chemotherapy or radiation is carried out before tumor treatment, this can significantly damage the germ cells or lead to irreversible infertility.
+If chemotherapy or radiation is carried out during tumor treatment, this can significantly damage the germ cells or lead to irreversible infertility.
 In addition to preserving fertility in the face of these damaging influences, ejaculate can be frozen before the spermatic ducts are blocked (sterilization).

 Cryopreservation of ejaculate and testicular tissue

-Storage and assumption of costs
+Assumption of costs

 Report template Continuation of cryopreservation Termination of cryostorage